CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** Wardrobe: Thief Hood https://4thewords.com/media/wardrobe/featured/male/wm&#95;1095-thief-hood-7922-16062.png
 - **Recommendations:** Look, this reward was so appealing to me that I paused scoping out the areas just so I could grab it.
 So pretty.
 But I also had the Dinti ready to hand from previous work, so that one thing was all I had to do.

+### Reflections for Improvement - CAVE

+- **Location:** Cave
+- **Unlocked by:** CAVE MQ8/The Final Fight
+- **Type:** Battle
+- **Requirements:** Defeat 4 Reflections
+- **Rewards:** Wardrobe: Reflection Puddle https://4thewords.com/media/wardrobe/featured/male/wm&#95;1227-avatar-reflection-puddle-8617-20633.png
+- **Recommendations:** Last quest in the Cave.
+Personally, I have  soft spot for Reflections with their lovely drops and patient timers, though YMMV.
+And of course there's the Reflection Puddle, which I love.

 ### Reinforced Ardi Lamp Station (1/4) - DFO

 - **Location:** Dark Forest Outpost